MicrosoftDocs/playfab-docs/playfab-docs/sdks/xplatcpp/quickstart-windows.md

 ## Finish and Execute

-- Build and run the project inside your IDE, or open Terminal and run:
+- Run this project
-  - ./PlayFab_Test
+  - Debug (dropdown) -> Start Debugging

 - When it loads, you should see the following text:
   - "Congratulations, you made your first successful API call!"